sundarsau/lara_form_submit_ajax/README.md

-# Form Submit using Ajax in Laravel
+# Form Submit using Ajax in Laravel with form validation
 This is a small Laravel 11 application to show how you can submit a form using Ajax.
 It uses a custom table named "items" in MySQL.
 Laravel form validation is used to display validation error messages and once the form is submitted successfully, it displays a successful message.
 Also, index view displays all the inserted data in an html table.
 Website - https://codehow2.com

 # How To Use